 Other symptoms can include:

-Talk to your doctor if you’re concerned about symptoms.
-Book an appointment with a Spire GP today.
+You can book an appointment with a Spire private GP today.

 See your GP if you have pain, stiffness or swelling in your joints that:

 Your GP may refer you to a rheumatologist (specialist in muscles and joints).

 Getting an accurate diagnosis for ankylosing spondylitis can take time as it can develop slowly and there’s no single test for it.
 Your doctor will assess your symptoms and may arrange further investigations to check for inflammation of your spine and joints, such as: